pidennis/eso-widgets/readme.txt

 2. Copy the url and paste it into a single line in your editor (like you would to embed a YouTube video).
 3. Done.
 You should see the skill bars as a preview in your visual editor, too.

-Please make sure to paste the url in a new line and don't convert it to a link.
-You can check the screenshot section for an example.
+Please make sure to paste the url in a new line and don't make it clickable in your editor.
+Please check the screenshot section for an example.

 = Adding skill tooltips =

 This plugin adds the tooltip script used on <a href="http://www.elderscrollsbote.de">ElderScrollsBote.de</a> to your site.
-The script is loaded asynchronously and is very lightweight (it has no dependencies like jQuery).
+The script is loaded asynchronously and is very lightweight.
+It has no dependencies like jQuery.

 The tooltip script detects every link to a skill from the database of ElderScrollsBote.de and shows the corresponding tooltip on mouseover.
 To find the url to a specific skill you can use the search form <a href="http://www.elderscrollsbote.de/skills/">here</a>.

 = Adding set tooltips =

 It's exactly the same as skill tooltips.
 Every link to a set is detected and shows a tooltip on mouse over.
 To find the url to a specific set you can use the search form <a href="http://www.elderscrollsbote.de/sets/">here</a>.

+= How to open links from skill bars in new tabs? =

+The widget provide the tooltips for skill bars by linking to the specific skills.
+If you want to force them to open in new tabs, just add this snippet to the functions.php of your theme:

+add_filter( 'eso_widgets_open_in_new_tabs', '__return_true' );

 = Is this in German? =